Blue Light is Not More Effective than White Light

 Unlike bright light or blue light therapy lamps, the Lo-LIGHT therapy lamp poses no risk to the user's vision.

-While the green light wavelengths near 555 nm used in the Harvard study referenced above are not very effective for light therapy, Lo-LIGHT lamps emit a narrow range of green light peaking in the visible light spectral region of 500 to 505 nm, which researchers at Harvard confirmed is the most sensitive region of the spectrum for regulating human circadian rhythms.
+While the green light wavelengths near 555 nm used in the Harvard study referenced above are not very effective for light therapy, Lo-LIGHT lamps emit a narrow range of green light peaking in the visible light spectral region of 500 to 505 nm, which researchers at Harvard confirm is the most sensitive region of the spectrum for regulating human circadian rhythms.

 The finding that blue light wavelengths do not increase the effectiveness of light therapy, contrast with studies using Lo-LIGHT lamps for the treatment of depression, regulating circadian phase, and on light induced melatonin suppression, which show that GreenLIGHT from a Lo-LIGHT therapy lamp is as effective as "bright" white light therapy that provides more than 20 times the intensity or brightness.